ABOUT THE NPC

 Turning Interest Into Action

 The NPC’s main objective is to promote the welfare and interests of all pensioners, as a way of securing dignity, respect and financial security in retirement.
-The NPC organises rallies and lobbies of MPs, leads delegations to parliament and makes submissions to government on policies affecting older people.
-The Convention also stages an annual three-day Annual Convention, previously in Blackpool, now in Southport, where up to 1000 representatives discuss issues of concern and share ideas in an atmosphere of genuine friendship.
+The NPC organises rallies and lobbies of MPs and makes submissions to government on policies affecting older people.
+The Convention also stages an Annual Convention in Blackpool where hundreds of people discuss issues of concern and share ideas in an atmosphere of genuine friendship.

 In our relatively short history, through our campaigning and influencing work we have achieved some significant benefits for older people: